nummacway/gb300/README.md

 There's actually two things called "firmware" on the GB300: There is a small bootloader (512KiB) that loads the firmware from the TF card.
 You should [patch that bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) to prevent issues when tampering with files in the `BIOS` folder on the TF card.
 Really.
 This patch works for the GB300 as well and takes only a few seconds.
 With the bootloader separated from the rest of the firmware and the firmware on a TF card, any modding attempts are relatively safe.

 The SF2000 firmware does not work on the GB300.
 There is no known way to retrieve an updated official firmware because the manufacturer is unknown, so the only chance will be to wait for an alternative firmware to be released.
 The default BIOS dates to the 15th of December, 2023.
 You can't use the GB300's firmware on the SF2000 either (because the GB300's firmware is much smaller, it would leave more of the 16 MiB available memory for modders to add more features).
-See (multicore)[#multicore] below for a firmware mod.
+See [multicore](#multicore) below for a firmware mod.

 ### Saving

 ***Savestates:*** The device features four save _states_ per game which allow saving at any point (press Start+Select).
 However, they are usually incompatible between different emulators.
 If you want to try anyway, you first need to extract them from their `zlib`-based format (same as on the SF2000).
 There is [a tool for that](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm). `.nfc` ROMs (including those in compressed files) use uncompressed save states which are not supported by that tool.
 Tests with VBA-M's GBA save states (after extracting the `gzip` file that is VBA-M's save state format) didn't work (black screen on the GB300).

 ***Battery Saves:*** Normally, you would be able to exchange _battery_ files between emulators.
 These are the files that store the savegames created by the _games'_ save feature (should one exist).
-However, there's an issue with them on the GB300: To my knowledge, battery files do not work at all for all platforms but the GBA.
-So the rest of this paragraph is about the GBA only.
-If you want to _load_ a battery file from another emulator, place it in the `ROMS` folder (not the `save` subfolder).
+However, there's an issue with them on the GB300:
+* GBA: If you want to _load_ a battery file from another emulator, place it in the `ROMS` folder (not the `save` subfolder).
 For stock ROMs, is sometimes uses the (user) `ROMS` folder and sometimes the `GBA` folder, so put your saves in both folders.
 Saving is a bit more complicated.
 Sometimes it works, sometimes it doesn't.
 And even if you can load a battery before turning off the device, this does not guarantee that you will still be able to load it after turning off the device.
-Saving and loading without switching off the GB300 in the meantime seems to work, so games that force you to save and restart (e.g. Pokémon games) should work, at least on the GBA.
+Saving and loading without switching off the GB300 in the meantime works for GBA games.
 Should you need to get your battery file from the device, load your state and save in-game.
 Repeat until you can load your battery after restarting the GB300.
 Then you should have a working battery file.
+* GB/GBC: Many people are concerned about Pokémon games which force a soft reset after beating the Champ.
+Luckily, this is no issue at all for the stock GB/GBC emulator, if you saved in-game after you last loaded a state (or started a new game).
+This will normally be the case if you make sure that you _do not save a state before you're back in the game_.
+In other words: Do not save and load a state during the intro.
+How can you quickly test this with any GB/GBC/GBA emulator in the world?
+Save a game, and press A+B+Start+Select and you should be able to load the battery.
+This is not an emulator feature but implemented by nearly all ROMs.
+* Need to do more research on the other emulators.

 ### multicore